propeldata/propel-nextjs-starter-app/README.md

 For a step-by-step tutorial follow our [quickstart](https://www.propeldata.com/docs/quickstart).

-> ⚠️ **If you are using the TacoSoft demo data,**: make sure to provision a P1_MEDIUM Propeller in your Propel Application.
+> ⚠️ **If you are using the TacoSoft demo data,**: Make sure to provision a P1_MEDIUM Propeller in your Propel Application.
 The P1_X_SMALL or P1_SMALL Propellers are not sufficient to run the queries on this data set.

 ## Set up your local development environment